Military nurses provide professional insight to students

-Nursing professionals from the Landstuhl Regional Medical Center, 86th Aeromedical Evacuation Squadron, 86th Airlift Wing, Ramstein Air Base, and the 30th Medical Brigade recently joined forces to participate in a Health and Human Service Academy Career Fair at Ramstein High School, aiming to educate students about the rewarding career of nursing and the diverse opportunities it presents.
+Nurses from Landstuhl Regional Medical Center (LRMC), the 86th Aeromedical Evacuation Squadron (86th AES), 86th Airlift Wing, Ramstein Air Base, and the 30th Medical Brigade (30th MED BDE) participated in a Health and Human Service Academy Career Fair at Ramstein High School to educate students about nursing and the career opportunities it offers, May 4.

-The event, held on May 4, offered valuable insights into the dynamic and challenging field of healthcare and provided a unique opportunity for aspiring students to interact with experienced nurses and learn about the vital role they play in patient care.
+"Being a nurse is an incredibly rewarding career.
+You get to help people during some of the most difficult times of their lives, and you really make a difference," said (U.S. Air Force) Maj.
+FIRST NAME Simpson, a flight nurse for the 86th AES who has worked as a military nurse for 13 years.

+(U.S. Air Force) Lt.
+Col. Richard Crocker, a nurse anesthetist for the 86th AES, emphasized the crucial role that nurses play in the healthcare industry and shared stories about his experiences at LRMC.

 |Date Taken: